Poko (TV series)

 Poko is a Canadian stop motion animated children's television series about a young boy, his pet dog, and his toy monkey.
-Produced in Canada by The Halifax Film Company, Poko was created by Jeff Rosen, and began production in 2003 and ended in 2006 after three production cycles.
-Poko aired in Canada on CBC Television in the Kids' CBC programming block, and was broadcast in Turkey on Yumurcak TV until the channel closed in mid-June 2016.
+Produced in Nova Scotia by The Halifax Film Company, Poko was created by Jeff Rosen, and began production in 2003 and ended in 2006 after three production cycles.
+Poko aired in Canada on CBC Television in the Kids' CBC programming block.
 It was narrated by actor and dancer Cory Bowles.

 The show was awarded the 2004 Gemini for Best Pre-school Program in 2003 and the Alliance for Children & Television (ACT) Grand Prize in 2007.